MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ### Create a new virtual machine

 Finally we will take a look at VM creation with PowerShell.
-This example will contain more than one line of code and may be more manageable if working from the PowerShell Integrated Scripting Environment of ISE.
+This example will contain more than one line of code and may be more manageable if working from the PowerShell Integrated Scripting Environment (ISE).

-To open the PowerShell ISE click on start and type **PowerShell ISE* and then press the enter key.
+To open the PowerShell ISE click on start and type **PowerShell ISE** and then press the enter key.

-The following code completes the following.
+The following code consists of:

 - Lines 1 – 9: defines the parameters that will be set when the VM is creating, storing each in a variable.
 - Line 11: creates the new VM using all defined parameters.